isislab-unisa/WeatherStation/README.md

 	3. Click "*If This*", type *"webhooks"* in the search bar, and choose the *Webhooks* service.
 	4. Select "*Receive a web request*" and write *"email_error"* in the "*Event Name*" field.
 Save the event name since it is required to trigger the event.
 Click *Create trigger*.
 	5. In the applet page click *Then That*, type *"email"* in the search bar, and select *Email*.
-	6. Click *Send me an email* and fill the fields as follow:
+	6. Click *Send me an email* and fill in the fields as follows:
 - *Subject*: `[WeatherStation] Attention a device encountered an error!`

 - *Body*: `A device of WeatherStation generated an error.<br> Device {{Value1}} got an error at {{Value2}} <br> Sent by WeatherStation.`